Leader standard work: A fundamental shift in management philosophy

-Standardization of tasks for leaders who have adopted LSW is two-fold: Leaders need to standardize their own work tasks, and they also need to ensure that the teams reporting into them are working to standardized work processes.
-When leaders verify the standard of those reporting to them, it is not about using an ‛audit’ mentality, nor is it about leaving them with a list of things to do.
+Standardizing tasks for leaders who have adopted LSW is two-fold: Leaders need to standardize their own work tasks, and they also need to ensure that the teams reporting into them are working to standardized work processes.
+When leaders verify the standard of those reporting to them, it is not about leaving them with a list of things to do.
 It is about coaching to a standard and showing through their actions that it is important to follow a standard.
-In this way, LSW is very much about structured coaching.

 Why is it so important for teams to standardize their work?

-Having a standardized process in place, especially one that is visual to all stakeholders, is a way of ‘pinning down’ and ensuring everybody agrees to the process.
-Once a standard is in place, it provides a platform from which teams can scrutinize and continually improve it.
-Improvement of a process is difficult if each team member or shift implements that process in a different way.
+Having a standardized process in place, especially one that is visual to all stakeholders, is a way of “pinning down” and ensuring everybody agrees to the process.
+Once a standard is in place, it provides a platform from which teams can scrutinize and continually improve the process.
+Process improvement is difficult if each team member or shift implements that process in a different way.
 Any leader who hopes to empower their teams to solve their own problems and improve their processes must ensure that the standard is first put in place.

 Why would leaders standardize their own leadership tasks?